University research students: who owns the IP?

 UK

-I am an Associate in the Intellectual Property Group in London with a particular focus on the life sciences and healthcare sectors.
+I am a Senior Associate in the Intellectual Property Group in London with a particular focus on the life sciences and healthcare sectors.

 The English Court has ruled on the ownership of inventions made by a PhD student at a UK university.
 Under the UK Patents Act 1977, employee’s inventions generally belong to their employers.
 Is a PhD student an employee or a consumer?
 If a consumer, is a term in an agreement to assign IP “unfair”, therefore potentially not binding on the student?